Feb 05 - Mar 12 · Week Five · Macro Unit

 Fig. 6.
 Nutritional cards showing the value and characteristics of each food currency.
 Designed by the author.

 Fig. 7.
 Recipe booklet featuring dishes made using spinach, carrot and tomato.
-Given to participants who traded for produce.
+Given to participants who traded for fresh produce.
 Designed by the author.

 Fig. 3.
 The system model was printed into brochures and shared with the users at the start of the experience.
 Designed by Jaime Santos Guerrero.